salt-formulas/salt-formula-nginx/README.rst

               name: gitlab.domain.com
               port: 80

-Simple HTTP proxy with multiple locations
+Simple HTTP proxy with multiple locations:

-If proxy part is defined and location is missing `/`, then proxy part is used.
-If `/` location is defined then it overrides proxy part.
+.. note:: If proxy part is defined and location is missing ``/``,
+          the proxy part is used.
+If the ``/`` location is defined, it overrides the proxy part.

 .. code-block:: yaml